mikkun/AWKTC/README.md

 ### All Clear Bonus ###

-If you clear all the pieces, then you will get an "All Clear Bonus".
+If you clear all the blocks, then you will get an "All Clear Bonus".

 Changing the Playfield Width
 ----------------------------